emdarcher/test_signaler/README.md

 __Behavior__:

-*		LED1 Blinks when TEST_PASS is detected
+*		LED1 Blinks when TEST_PASS is detected (steady in the polled code)
-*		LED1 Stays on when TEST_DONE is detected
+*		LED1 Stays on when TEST_DONE is detected (blinking in the polled code)
 *		LED2 Stays on when TEST_FAIL is detected

 * 	A button causes NEXT signal to be sent when it is pressed